apache/nuttx/configs/sam4e-ek/README.txt

   2. Linux supports the CDC/ACM driver out of the box.
 Windows, on the other than requires that you first install a serial driver (a .inf file).
 There are example .inf files for NuttX in the nuttx/configs/spark directories.

+  3. There is hand-shaking to pace incoming serial data.
+As a result, you may experience data loss due to RX overrun errors.
+The overrun errors occur when more data is received than can be buffered in memory on the target.

+     At present, the only workaround is to increase the amount of buffering in the target.
+That allow the target to accept short bursts of larger volumes of data (but would still fail on sustained, high speed incoming data.
+The following configuration options can be changed to increase the buffering.

+     1. RX buffer size.
+All incoming data is buffered by the serial driver until it can be read by the application.
+The default size of this RX buffer is only 256 but can be increased as you see fit:

+         CONFIG_CDCACM_RXBUFSIZE=256        : Default RX buffer size is only 256 bytes

+     2. Upstream from the RX buffers are USB read request buffers.
+Each buffer is the maximum size of one USB packet (64 byte) and that cannot really be changed.
+But if you want to increase this upstream buffering capability, you can increase the number of available read requests.
+        The default is four, providing an additional buffering capability of of 4*64=256 bytes.

+        Each read request receives data from USB, copies the data into the serial RX buffer, and then is available to receive more data.
+This recycling of read requests stalls as soon as the serial RX buffer is full.
+Data loss occurs when there are no available read requests to accept the next packet from the host.
+So increasing the number of read requests can also help to minimize RX overrun:

+          CONFIG_CDCACM_NRDREQS=4           : Default is only 4 read requests

   STATUS: